Tabaci/resquire/readme.md

 ### Modifying the Root Directory

-Sometimes it might be necessary to change the root directory for required that the ^ (caret) operator requires files from: for instance when writing tests, it might be better to separate the files so that source code goes under a `lib/` directory and tests goes under a `test/` directory.
+Sometimes it might be necessary to change the root directory that the ^ (caret) operator requires files from: for instance when writing tests, it might be better to separate the files so that source code goes under a `lib/` directory whilst tests go under a `test/` directory.

 Normally, the root of the project would be where the `package.json` file is
 located: